Request for Proposals for Biomolecular Simulation Time on Anton

 Proposals should be two to six pages in length, not including references.
 PIs who previously received an allocation on Anton at PSC must also provide a separate progress report (2 pages maximum) demonstrating their successful use of Anton to produce high-impact scientific results.
 This report will be an important factor in assessing the project feasibility for proposals from returning investigators (see Project Feasibility and Team Qualifications below).
 In addition, applicants may submit up to two additional supporting documents (e.g., published papers) in PDF format on the submission page.

 - Summary of the project, including descriptive title of proposed research (400 words maximum for summary & title).

 - Background information (1 page maximum): Investigators should include sufficient background information on the research field to allow reviewers to judge the scientific merit of the proposed research.

-- Project Feasibility (2 page maximum).
-Applicants must clearly and explicitly address all four points outlined in the Simulation Requirements section of this RFP, providing all necessary details regarding their proposed simulations to ensure technical feasibility.
+- Project Feasibility and Team Qualifications (2 pages maximum).
+Applicants must clearly and explicitly address all five points outlined in the Simulation Requirements section of this RFP, providing all necessary details regarding their proposed simulations to ensure technical feasibility.
 Please state clearly whether the proposed system has already been built and equilibrated.
 If the system has not yet been run in production, please provide evidence that the proposed system can be successfully built and simulated.
 In addition, applicants must describe the expertise and experience of their research team members (including prior experience running MD simulations) to ensure that the proposed simulations can be successfully completed on Anton.
 It is particularly important for applicants who had previous Anton allocations to report successful outcomes from those awards, but these outcomes should be described in a separate progress report (2 pages maximum).